-Based on the Company's review of copies of all disclosure reports filed by directors and executive officers of the Company pursuant to Section 16(a) of the Exchange Act, and written representations furnished to the Company, the Company believes that there was compliance with all filing requirements of Section 16(a) applicable to directors and executive officers of the Company during fiscal 2015, except for one late filing made by Mr. Bogomolny in respect of two transactions as a result of a communication error between the Company and Mr. Bogomolny's broker.
+Based on the Company's review of copies of all disclosure reports filed by directors and executive officers of the Company pursuant to Section 16(a) of the Exchange Act, and written representations furnished to the Company, the Company believes that there was compliance with all filing requirements of Section 16(a) applicable to directors and executive officers of the Company during fiscal 2016, except as follows: filings for Mr. Becker on November 12, 2015 and November 30, 2015 reporting the sale of shares of the Company's Common Stock were filed one day late, and filings for Mr. Weinswig and Mr. Rittichier on January 8, 2016 reporting the vesting of restricted stock units were filed one day late due to an administrative error.